 - Create a Mapline account and login.

-- Select “U.S. Public Use Microdata Areas (PUMA)” as the territory type and select the state.
+- From the “Boundary Type” select “U.S. Public Use Microdata Areas (PUMA)” and select the state.

 That’s how easy it is to create a PUMA map!
 Once you have your map, you can create a map of Excel spreadsheet locations to overlay on top.
 Mapline also makes it simple to see summary information about the locations inside each PUMA boundary just by clicking on them!
 Sign up now to create a PUMA map.